 We can start with “Customer service.”

 - Is it valuable?
 Yes!
-We know this according to the feedback of our users.
+We know this according to the feedback from our users.

 - Is it rare?
 In our case, we are talking about quick answers and video tutorials for all functions of BSC Designer.
 On this level of quality, it is rare.